microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 These tests will be run on a rolling build and may require hardware.
 Perf tests are built using the GoogleTest framework.
 After compiling, perf tests can be run using "ctest -L perf" in the build directory.

+### Firmware Tests

+Firmware tests are used to validate new firmware drops.
+They are run manually when a new firmware candidate is given and will require hardware.
+Firmware tests are built using the GoogleTest framework.
+After compiling, firmware tests can be run using "ctest -L firmware" in the build directory.

 ## Running tests